17th October, 2024

 construction site

 A toolbox talk is not a full training course or an in-depth look at a subject.
 It's more like a quick overview of the important facts and considerations.
-The talk should usually be 5 – 10 minutes in length and only focus on one subject for each talk.

 Need more ideas for topics?
 Check out the best 100 safety topics for toolbox talks.

 Toolbox talks should be carried out regularly, so keeping your talk short is important so that it is not intrusive to the working day.
-The more relevant the talk is to the work that's happening on site, the more it will be remembered.
-Because your team will associate it with the work they are doing.

 construction site workers

 Toolbox talks are a fundamental part of any health and safety management system.
-Not only for delivering health and safety information, but also for keeping that information refreshed and up to date.
+Not only for delivering health and safety information but also for keeping that information refreshed and up to date.

 The content of your toolbox talks may have been covered in other training courses.
-You may have had training on a particular subject in the past, but is that knowledge up to date, and how much do you really remember?
-Some forms of health and safety training only need to be refreshed every 3 years.
-I struggle to remember things I read about last week let alone 2 – 3 years ago.
-A toolbox talk is designed to remind, refresh and retain this knowledge.
+You may have had training on a particular subject in the past.
+But is that knowledge up to date?
+How much do you remember?

-By giving regular toolbox talks, the aim is to create a positive health and safety culture.
 Starting each day with a short health and safety reminder on a relevant subject is a great way to keep health and safety at the front of the mind.
-This is likely to achieve better compliance with rules and best practice, and in turn, reduced accident rates and ill health.
+This is likely to help you achieve better compliance with rules and best practices, and reduce accident rates and ill health.

-Get started with toolbox talks today with our ready to use toolbox talk templates.
-Or, join the talks plan and let us manage your toolbox talk delivery.
+Get started with toolbox talks today with our ready-to-use toolbox talk templates.
+Or, join the Talks Plan and let us manage your toolbox talk delivery.

 share on twitter share on facebook share on linked in share by email